Staying Connected: What Open Adoption Really Means

 What Are Open Adoption Updates?

 In an open adoption, the adoptive family agrees to share updates with you after placement.
 These updates are based on what you’re comfortable with.
-There’s no one size its all version you get to decide how involved you want to be.
+There’s no one size fits all version, you get to decide how involved you want to be.

 Updates may include: